 UNDERSTANDING YOURSELF & OTHERS

-These groups are about developing emotional awareness and self-understanding, building trust and connections, and enhancing relationships (with friends, family, romantic, professional, etc.) through support and feedback.
-This is a collaborative space that aims to build community and sense of belonging through processing shared experiences and supporting each other’s progress toward individual goals.
-The discussion topics are often determined by group members.
+These groups are about developing emotional awareness and self-understanding, building trust and connections, and enhancing relationships (friends, family, romantic, professional, etc.) through support and feedback.

 SKILLS & SUPPORT

-These groups are about developing and practicing effective coping skills for specific concerns.
-Examples of skills you may learn and practice include anxiety management, biofeedback, social skills, practicing self-compassion, journaling. learning distress tolerance and emotional regulation, improving intimate partner communication, and coping with ADHD.
+These groups are about learning and practicing effective coping skills for specific concerns.
+Examples of some of these skills may include anxiety management, biofeedback, social skills, practicing self-compassion, distress tolerance and emotional regulation, coping with ADHD, and career concerns.

 WELLNESS SUPPORT

 Support groups are about connecting with others who share similar lived experiences and/or identities in an empowering, supportive, and compassionate space.
-Students can be in community with others similar to them or who have experienced similar concerns (e.g., grief and loss, high sensitivity, intimate partner concerns).
+Students can be in community with others similar to them or who have experienced similar concerns (e.g., grief and loss, high sensitivity, OCD).

 Students participate in these groups through forms of engagement created within international movements of current or former mental health service users and facilitated by CWC faculty who share this lived experience as peers.
-The different forms of peer support offered at the CWC—in which participants learn together and from each other—are all intended to be alternatives to conventional counseling.
-Peers worldwide have discovered that if they can co-create relatively safe spaces to dialogue about whatever they are experiencing while respecting each other’s worldviews and choices, and without being othered or dehumanized, that they often move toward living in more creative, meaningful, engaged, and productive ways.
+A safe space to dialogue about whatever they are experiencing while respecting each other’s worldviews and choices, and move toward living in more creative, meaningful, engaged, and productive ways.

 ALCOHOL & OTHER DRUGS (AOD)